emanguy/rust-rest/doc/testing.md

 ## Unit Testing API Routes

-Testing API routes is a little more interesting because it can involve deserializing the response produced from the request logic in error cases.
+Testing API routes is a little more complex because it can involve deserializing the response produced from the request logic in error cases.
 Typically, it is sufficient to just mock the business logic to verify values it produces convert to expected HTTP responses.